-• Email or text Invitations and Reminders: The Mirah assessment measures may be completed online using any web-enabled device (e.g., a computer, tablet or smart phone).
-You will receive email or text notices when your account is ready to be set up and when the online questionnaires are available.
-If you are uncomfortable receiving email or text notifications, please discuss this with your clinician.
+• Email or Text Invitations and Reminders: The assessment measures may be completed online using any web-enabled device (e.g., a computer, tablet or smart phone).
+You and/or your child (depending on your child's age) will receive email or text notices when your account is ready to be set up and when the online questionnaires are available.
+If you are uncomfortable receiving these email or text notifications please discuss this with your clinician.